 And the main things – don’t forget to enjoy your freefall and your hangs in space.

-There are many debates whether CO2 tables are useful or useless for Freedivers.
-And in a reality, as always, truth is somewhere in the middle.
+There are many debates whether CO2 tables are helpful or useless for Freedivers.
+And in reality, as always, truth is somewhere in the middle.

-We practicing CO2 tables, classical and modified on our Advanced Freediver and following courses.
+We are practicing CO2 tables, classical and modified on our Advanced Freediver and following courses.

 STA breath hold

 Take 50% from your current maximum STA and repeat it 6-8 times, every time decreasing rest time.
-If you current max, let’s say 2 minutes, this is how classical CO2 table would look like for you
+If your current max, let’s say 2 minutes, this is how a classical CO2 table would look like for you.

-Now let’s have a look what happens during this table.
+Now let’s have a look at what happens during this table.

-First, a Freediver who do this table, practicing relaxation breathing.
-Seven times from 2.00 to 0.30 practicing important skill.
+First, a Freediver who does this table, practicing relaxation breathing.
+Seven times from 2.00 to 0.30 practicing a critical skill.
 Calm down your mind and relax your muscles.
-Don’t underestimate this skill
+Don’t underestimate this skill.

-Next the Freediver trains how stay relax while holding your breath.
-And this is obviously crucial skill for all levels and especially for beginners.
-Don’t try to be tough and “handle” contractions, learn how to hold your breath longer without them!
+Next, the freediver trains how to relax while holding your breath.
+And this is a crucial skill for all levels and especially for beginners.
+Don’t try to be tough and “handle” contractions; learn how to hold your breath longer without them!

-Probably first 4-5 attempts going to be quite easy and you won’t experience any urge to breath symptoms – beautiful, coming out from your comfort zone in not your priority at this moment.
+Probably the first 4-5 attempts will be pretty easy, and you won’t experience any urge to breathe symptoms – beautiful, coming out from your comfort zone is not your priority at this moment.

-And might be on the last 1-2 the Freediver going to have 1 or 2 contractions.
-Don’t hold your breath longer.
-In addition to previous goals, for these two attempts we also train how to stay relax during these first couple of contractions
+And it might be on the last 1-2 the Freediver going to have 1 or 2 contractions.
+So, in addition to previous goals, we train how to stay relaxed during these first couple of contractions for these two attempts.

-But then why a lot of experienced Freedivers critique it?
+But then why do a lot of experienced Freedivers critique it?
 Because it is a waste of training time for THEM!
-They already mastered how to do relaxation breathing or how to stay relaxed and not to panic during first contractions.
+They have already mastered how to do relaxation breathing or stay relaxed and not panic during first contractions.
 They passed this step.
-Now they have different goals
+Now they have different goals.

-And yes, classical CO2 table is not the most effective way to train tolerance to a high level of CO2.
-But if your STA is less then 4 minutes, do you really need to train it?
+And yes, a classical CO2 table is not the most effective way to train tolerance to a high level of CO2.
+But if your STA is less than 4 minutes, do you need to train it?
 Or your priority to learn basics, which is relaxation, not suffering?

-Don’t blindly copy the way how champions are train, when you a beginner!
+Don’t blindly copy the way how champions are trained, when you are a beginner!